 The group made recommendations to reinforce the competitiveness of the European automotive value chain.
 They produced jointly agreed roadmaps that set objectives, specify milestones and clearly define the responsibilities of different stakeholders.

-To enhance competitiveness in the EU's automotive industry, the Commission has been focusing on improvements in four main areas:
+To enhance competitiveness in the EU's automotive industry, the Commission has been focusing on improvements in 4 main areas

 Automotive products are regulated through EU laws for vehicle type-approval.
 To improve the level playing field, increase the trust of consumers, and reduce administrative burden, all policy proposals are subject to competitiveness proofing.